garethcheyne/PCF-FluentUi-AutoComplete-Boilerplate/README.md

 ## Change Log
 - 04/04/23 - Added is disabled to SearchBox props & updated FabricUi packages.
 - 04/04/23 - Amended CSS for focusZoneContainer to include zIndex: 9 to overlay from other components.
+- 06/04/23 - Add a debounce feature to limit api calls while typing.
+NB i have probably over complicated this.

 ## Depercated PCF Controls.
 [PCF-NZPost-AutoComplete](https://github.com/garethcheyne/PCF-NZPost-AutoComplete)